The Witness (2012 film): Plot

 One day, her family is slaughtered, leaving no one alive.
-Her parents, her only sister Safara (Kimberly Ryder), her maid, and security, are all dead.
-She was also chased down and shot by the killer but somehow she manages to survive, having a vivid memory of what the killer looked like, but not knowing who he is.
+Her parents, her only sister Safara, her maid, and security, are all dead.
+She is also chased down and shot by the killer but somehow she manages to survive, having a vivid memory of what the killer looked like, but not knowing who he is.

 Angel begins seeing apparitions of her sister and sees visions of events that led to her family's deaths.
 A detective investigates the tragedy but believes Angel's experiences are just her psyche acting out.
 Angel decides to follow the trail her sister's apparitions lead her to and discover who her sister has become in the past few years, with the trail leading straight to the killer himself.